Food allergy is of increasing concern in the United States. The most common food allergens are:

 Exposure to a potentially life threatening food allergen is a fact of life for those who live with food allergy.
 The single most important and potentially life-saving therapy is the use of injectable epinephrine for a life threatening reaction.
 Delayed administration of epinephrine is a risk factor for poor outcomes like death due to an allergic reaction.

 In general, having more than one injector is advised.
-Approximately 30% of patients with anaphylaxis will relapse.
+Approximately 30 percent of patients with anaphylaxis will relapse.
 The effect of epinephrine lasts only about 15 minutes.
 Therefore if one must use the epinephrine then be prepared to call emergency services.